kohjx/ctf101-web/lessonplan.md

 However, clicking the link bring you to another page "hiddenflag.php" and immediately redirect you back to the page!
 If you cannot catch what the "hiddenflag.php" displayed, you can simply save the link to your computer and read the file.
 But it is just a fake flag :(

-Now, let just go back to review the source code, there is a big portion of code dealing with table.
-But what class "b" and "w" are about?
+Now, lets go back to review the source code, there is a multiple lines of code dealing with table.
+But what are class "b" and "w" about?
 You should be able to find them in the style tag inside the header.

 ```
     <head>